FederatedAI/FATE/examples/pipeline/README.rst

          2021-03-25 17:13:27Running component upload_0, time elapse: 0:00:03
          2021-03-25 17:13:29.480 | INFO     | pipeline.utils.invoker.job_submitter:monitor_job_status:129 - Job is success!!!
 Job id is 202103251713251765644
          2021-03-25 17:13:29.480 | INFO     | pipeline.utils.invoker.job_submitter:monitor_job_status:130 - Total time: 0:00:04

+    If you would like to change this demo and use your own data, please

 4. run a FATE-Pipeline fit job